oracle-devrel/oci-hub/programs/sideprojects.md

 This is a developer-oriented program meant to support developers' side projects.

-It's based on Oracle Cloud's free-tier program, providing:
+It's based on Oracle Cloud's free-tier program, providing (resources can be used indefinitely):

 - Compute: 2 VMs with 1 oCPU and 1GB memory each
 - Storage: 2x Block Volumes, 100GB Total.
 10GB Object Storage.
 10GB Archive Storage